 - Menstrual relief: Cinnamon tea is commonly ingested to help with menstrual problems like excessive bleeding, nausea, vomiting, and cramps.
 It can be consumed alone or together in a tea with other reproductive medicinal herbs, such as mugwort.

-- Lower blood sugar: Cinnamon tea is a useful supplement for people who have Type 2 diabetes since drinking it regularly is associated with lower blood sugar and more stable blood sugar levels.
+- Lower blood sugar: Cinnamon tea is a useful supplement for people who have Type 2 diabetes or insulin resistance since drinking it regularly is associated with lower blood sugar and more stable blood sugar levels.

 How to Prepare Cinnamon Tea

 Preparing cinnamon tea is simple whether you want to drink it as a spicy addition to a tea blend or you want to make a cup where cinnamon is the star.
-Cinnamon tea can be prepared in two basic ways:
+Cinnamon tea can be prepared in two basic ways, either as pure cinnamon tea, or as an addition to your brewed cup of tea.

 - Steeping whole cinnamon: Another way to drink cinnamon tea that has a milder flavor is to take a whole stick of cinnamon and steep it in hot water or a mug of boiling hot black coffee for two minutes.
 This will allow the cinnamaldehyde to seep out of the cinnamon stick and into the drink.
 Remove the cinnamon stick before serving.